 Oh – and after 7 days in Greenland during the summer – I finally found the flies I’d read so much about!
 Yes, you need to take a head net with you!
 Because when you find them (or rather, they find you), they very quickly become unbearable!
 Much worse than Aussie flies!
 The trick is to remember you have the net on when you go to eat or drink 🙂

-Still, it was worth the effort as the 3rd (large) lake I was aiming for was absolutely stunning – especially with the backdrop of storm clouds!
+Still, it was worth the effort as the third (large) lake I was aiming for was absolutely stunning – especially with the backdrop of storm clouds!
 Really, the image doesn’t do it justice!

-Back-tracked to the initial lake to find the main trail again and, although the “unmarked route” on the map called to me, I decided I would go check out the waterfalls.
+I back-tracked to the initial lake to find the main hiking trail again and, although the “unmarked route” on the map called to me, I decided I would go check out the waterfalls.
 I quite literally almost stepped on this little guy and his brother who had decided to “hide” right on the walking track (mum was scurrying around nearby being all concerned).

 As predicted, the waterfalls were a little underwhelming (not hard when your maximum altitude is ~300m above sea level)

 So, I followed my first desire and headed back up the cliff to return to Igaliku via the “unmarked route” that skirted around Lake 380 and over the pass heading up to the top of Nuuluk.
 This is where I brushed off my orienteering skills (ie map reading skills) from 20 years ago to determine via contours where I should be heading.